The Intrusive Mom Thought

 But this weekend, as I did my usual multi-tasking, I had another thought that pushed out the intrusive one.

-With my kids, building a business is hard.
-But without my kids, I would have never started.
+But without them, I would have never started.

 I had the idea of Sportsish for a long time.
 It started to form in my brain as a college sports anchor who cared way more about reporting the personal lives of the athletes than what the score of the game was.